Seeed-Studio/wiki-documents/docs/AIoTs_GPS_state_tester.md

 ![](https://files.seeedstudio.com/wiki/Alots/Alots9.png)

+#### Generating a machine learning model

+Once the data has been collected, you can use it to train your ML model.

 - **Step 6**.
 After sampling the data, click "create impulse" to process the data.

 ![](https://files.seeedstudio.com/wiki/Alots/Alots10.png)

 The processing blcok and learning block we selected as the website recommended.
-Once blcoks are set up, click "Save Impluse" to store the impulse.
+Once blcoks were set up, click "Save Impluse" to store the impulse.

 ![](https://files.seeedstudio.com/wiki/Alots/Alots11.png)